trilinos/Trilinos/INSTALL.rst

 configure, build, install, and build downstream code against Trilinos.
 The intended audience is those who need a quick refresher on Trilinos CMake build system or those wanting a quick install without worrying about all the features and options that are available.
-For a more indepth document on what features and options are available and how to use them, see the document:
+For a more in-depth document on what features and options are available and how to use them, see the document:

   https://trilinos.org/docs/files/TrilinosBuildReference.html